 Diagnostic imaging embraces several procedures that aid in diagnosing many ailments.
 Diagnostic medical sonographers use special equipment to direct non-ionizing, high frequency sounds waves into areas of the patient’s body.
 Sonographers operate the equipment which collects reflected echoes and forms an image that may be video-taped, transmitted, or photographed for interpretation and diagnosis by a physician.

-PROGRAM GOALS: The goal of the Diagnostic Medical Sonography program is to prepare competent entry-level general and vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+PROGRAM GOALS: The goal of the Diagnostic Medical Sonography Program is to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.